Stochastic gravitational wave background anisotropies from inflation with non-Bunch-Davies states: Non-Bunch-Davies bispectrum

 with

 As is summarized in Appendix~\ref{App: perturbed-action}, the above cubic Lagrangian includes other terms proportional to the equations of motion for the linear perturbations which, in principle, can contribute to the bispectrum.
 However, those are always subleading under the slow-roll approximations, and hence we do not consider those in the main text.
+Also, throughout the present paper, we approximate all coefficients of cubic interactions to constants under the slow-roll approximations.

 For later convenience, we parametrize the primordial bispectrum as

 The functions $\mathcal{V}_{b_i}$ originate from products of the polarization tensors, the explicit expressions of which are summarized in Appendix~\ref{App: cross-bispectrum}.
 To compute the primordial bispectrum, we perform the time integral of the in-in formalism from $\eta=\eta_0$ to the end of inflation, $\eta=0$.
 In general, the time integral can be schematically expressed as